moto-timo/yocto-docs/documentation/ref-manual/terms.rst

         names that contain spaces.
 Be sure that the Source Directory you use does not contain these types of names.

+     The :term:`Source Directory` contains :term:`BitBake`,
-     The Source Directory contains BitBake, Documentation, Metadata and other files that all support the Yocto Project.
-Consequently, you must have the Source Directory in place on your development system in order to do any development using the Yocto Project.
+     :term:`OpenEmbedded-Core (OE-Core)`, and other files that all support the Yocto Project.

+     Consequently, you must have the :term:`Source Directory` in place on your development system in order to do any development using the Yocto Project.
-     When you create a local copy of the Git repository, you can name the repository anything you like.
-Throughout much of the documentation, "poky" is used as the name of the top-level folder of the local copy of the poky Git repository.
-So, for example, cloning the ``poky`` Git repository results in a local Git repository whose top-level folder is also named "poky".

-     While it is not recommended that you use tarball extraction to set up the Source Directory, if you do, the top-level directory name of the Source Directory is derived from the Yocto Project release tarball.
-     For example, downloading and unpacking poky tarballs from :yocto_dl:`/releases/yocto/&DISTRO_REL_LATEST_TAG;/`
-     results in a Source Directory whose root folder is named poky.

-     It is important to understand the differences between the Source Directory created by unpacking a released tarball as compared to cloning ``git://git.yoctoproject.org/poky``.
-When you unpack a
-     tarball, you have an exact copy of the files based on the time of release --- a fixed release point.
-Any changes you make to your local files in the Source Directory are on top of the release and will remain local only.
-On the other hand, when you clone the ``poky`` Git repository, you have an active development repository with access to the upstream repository's branches and tags.
-In this case, any local changes you make to the local Source Directory can be later applied to active development branches of the upstream ``poky`` Git repository.

-     For more information on concepts related to Git repositories, branches, and tags, see the
-     ":ref:`overview-manual/development-environment:repositories, tags, and branches`"
-     section in the Yocto Project Overview and Concepts Manual.

    :term:`SPDX`
       This term means *Software Package Data Exchange*, and is used as an open